-Broccoli is one of the most nutritious vegetables in the world.
+Broccoli is perhaps one of the most nutritious vegetables in the world.
 It is also one of those vegetables which makes a good base ingredient for many juices.

 Cabbage is another vegetable which can be used in its entirety, and is easy to find in the supermarket.

-Cabbage is very rich in fiber and can help to stimulate the bowels.
+Cabbage is rich in fiber and can help to stimulate the bowels.
 The only problem is that when it is boiled or steamed, it can cause flatulence which is better avoided when you suffer from a bowel condition.

 However, cabbage juice will not cause flatulence as you have removed a lot of the fiber content.
 What you have kept in the juice is the magic ingredient contained in cabbage, and it is called S-Methylmethionine.